LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

-So now that we have some kind of plan, let's start implementing it.
+So now that we have some plan let's start implementing it.
 We will start by installing [Laravel Breeze](https://laravel.com/docs/starter-kits#breeze-and-blade) starter kit for quick authentication scaffolding and a simple layout.
 Then, we will create the first CRUD for **companies**.

 ---